Introduction to Yr 10 Subjects

 The Barker College Curriculum in Year 10 is designed to provide foundational experience in courses of study which develop a systematic and self-directed approach essential for academic success in Years 11 and 12, as well as establishing secure foundations in the knowledge, skills and understanding expected in the major subject areas offered in the Preliminary (Year 11) and HSC (Year 12) courses.
 Students cannot proceed to Preliminary Courses without having completed Stage 5 satisfactorily.

-All Year 10 students at Barker in 2022 are required to study English, Mathematics, Science, HSIE (both Mandatory History and Mandatory Geography), Christian Studies and Personal Development, Health and Physical Education.
-In addition, two elective subjects must be chosen in Year 10.
+All Year 10 students at Barker in 2023 are required to study English, Mathematics, Science, HSIE, Christian Studies and Personal Development, Health and Physical Education (PDHPE).
+In addition, three elective subjects must be chosen in Year 10.

 Further information about the core subjects can be found below.